Atlas-Engine/SocialPlus/README.md

 # SocialPlus

-A simple upgrade for the MoP Classic friends list.
-Easy to use, easy to understand, and makes the Social panel way better.

-## ⭐ What It Does
-SocialPlus fixes the old MoP Classic Social UI so it works the way you expect in 2025.

-- Lets you **invite anyone** — Battle.net friends or normal WoW friends.
-- Fixes weird **cross-realm** invite errors.
-- Makes the friends list cleaner and easier to read.
-- Adds **custom friend groups** so you can organize people your way.

-## 🎯 Smarter Invites (BNet + Non-BNet)
-The game’s default invite rules are messy in MoP Classic.
-SocialPlus replaces them with something that actually works:

-- Invite Battle.net friends
-- Invite non-BNet WoW friends
-- Works cross-realm
-- Shows clear messages when an invite isn’t possible
-- No more random Blizzard restriction bugs

-## 👥 Friend Groups
-Sort your friends like folders:

-- Make groups
-- Add or remove people
-- Collapse groups
-- Clean visual sections
-- Everything saves automatically

-## 🎨 UI Improvements
-- Shows correct faction icons
-- Restores missing invite buttons
-- No layout bugs
-- Feels native — blends perfectly with Blizzard’s UI

-## ⚙️ Simple Options
-Right-click a group to:

-- Hide offline friends
-- Collapse or expand
-- Rename or remove the group
+A modern upgrade for the MoP Classic friends list — rebuilt to feel like Blizzard shipped it in 2025.
+Streamlined, polished, and dramatically more useful than the default Social panel.

+## ⭐ Core Features
+SocialPlus introduces a smarter, cleaner, fully enhanced Social UI:

+- **Real search bar** with accent-insensitive matching
+- **Universal invites** for BNet + WoW friends
+- **Custom friend groups** with clean organization tools
+- **Correct icons, clean layout, no overlaps or missing buttons**
+- **Safe, MoP-compatible code** with zero taint issues

+Everything feels native — just better.

+## 🔍 Instant Search
+Find friends immediately by typing a few characters.

+- Matches both WoW and BNet entries
+- Normalizes accents and symbols
+- Updates results in real-time without performance cost

+## 🎯 Modern Invite Logic
+Old MoP restrictions are replaced with clear and reliable behavior:

+- Direct invites for all BNet and in-game friends
+- Full cross-realm support
+- Accurate version checks
+- Meaningful messages when an invite isn’t possible

+The invite button finally behaves predictably.

+## 👥 Custom Groups
+Organize your list however you want:

+- Create, rename, and delete groups
+- Drag-free assignment via note-based tagging
+- Collapsible sections with online/offline counters
+- Automatically saved in friend notes using `#GroupName`

+A simple system that stays tidy forever.

+## ⚙️ Lightweight Options
+Right-click any group to configure:

+- Hide offline entries
 - Hide max-level characters
+- Toggle class colors
+- Manage or remove the group

+Everything is minimal, fast, and unobtrusive.

+## ✨ Quality of Life
-- Toggle class-colored names
+- Character names auto-highlight when copying
+- **Ctrl+C instantly closes the popup** with a safe clipboard-friendly delay
+- Stable tooltips
+- Consistent selection state
+- Optimized update routines for smooth scrolling

-## 🔧 MoP Classic Fixes
+## 🔧 MoP Fixes
-SocialPlus smooths out old MoP code problems:

-- Fixes cross-realm invite issues
+SocialPlus resolves several MoP-specific issues:

-- Fixes wrong restriction messages
+- Incorrect restriction messages
-- Keeps offline players from showing wrong icons
+- Cross-realm invite inconsistencies
+- Realm name handling quirks

+Your friend list finally behaves like the modern game.

 ## 🙏 Credits
-Inspired by the original Mikeprod FriendGroups addon.
+Inspired by the original **Mikeprod FriendGroups** addon.
-Rebuilt and modernized for MoP Classic.
+Rebuilt and expanded for MoP Classic with modern UI standards.

 ## 📄 License
-MIT License — free, simple, no restrictions.
+MIT License — open, simple, worry-free.